Eribakova/CS5010/README.md

 ## Key results

-#### *Bike sharing usage us down during COVID-19*
+### Bike sharing usage us down during COVID-19.
 It is not surprising, that bike sharing fell throughout 2020 due to COVID-19.
 As infections picked up and lockdowns were announced, bike sharing dropped off and failed to pick up to the pre-COVID levels even by the end of 2020.
 It is notable that data suggests that people began taking precautions even before official lockdowns were introduced, since trips were lower in February than January 2020.

-#### Figure 4.
-COVID-19 events and trip counts compared to 2019
 ![image](https://user-images.githubusercontent.com/70774260/117549581-37113180-b009-11eb-8da3-1cbdb78c3b52.png)

-#### *Bike sharing during commuting hours is sharply down*
+### Bike sharing during commuting hours is sharply down.
 Trips for 2020 as a whole shifted from commuting hours to what seems to be leisure hours (afternoons and evenings).
 However, the change did not occur immediately.
 Trips were down throughout the day in March 2020 compared to March 2019.
 However, there were still a lot of trips during commuting hours.
 By June, commuting hour trips were much lower than in 2019 and late afternoon trips were up.
 The finding seems to suggest that after the lockdowns in April, more people might have settled into working from home, but continued to use bike share, this time for leisure.
 Our display below shows March and June 2020; visualizations in our Jupyter Notebook confirm the trend continued after June.

-#### Figure 5.
-Trip count by time of day
 ![image](https://user-images.githubusercontent.com/70774260/117549626-7b043680-b009-11eb-9f79-b39dab864536.png)

-#### *Weekend trips are up*
+### Weekend trips are up.
 The shift towards bike sharing for leisure away from commuting is also confirmed by our results by day of the week.
 While total number of trips is still well below pre-COVID-19 levels, the share of weekend trips has picked up meaningfully.
 In March 2020 trips were way down every day of the week.
 By June, there were ~500 more weekend trips than in 2019.
 Finally, by 2021, Saturday trips appear to have fully caught up with pre-COVID-19 levels.
 Our display below shows March and June 2020; visualizations in our Jupyter Notebook confirm the trend continued after June.

-#### Figure 6.
-Trip count by day of week
 ![image](https://user-images.githubusercontent.com/70774260/117549786-5197da80-b00a-11eb-9d30-f5e559121ef0.png)

-#### *Duration of trips has increased*
+### Duration of trips has increased.
 People take longer bike rides suggesting that they are riding bikes more for leisure or extended personal use rather than commuting to or from work.

-#### Figure 7.
-Distribution of trip duration, pre- and post-COVID, by time of day
+The distribution of duration by time of day is showin in Figure 7.

 ![image](https://user-images.githubusercontent.com/70774260/117549978-89535200-b00b-11eb-9782-f3e3658bb504.png)

-#### *Most frequently used stations are near parks*
+### Most frequently used stations are near parks.
 People use stations that are near parks or recreational areas.
-Top 20 most used stations have changed markedly after the start of the pandemic.
+Top 20 most used stations have changed markedly after the start of the pandemic (Figure 8).
 This can be particularly useful for health care officials to decide where to dedicate resources of information campaigns on COVID-19 safety (for example posters) or safety equipment as it is not possible, neither cost effective to place these quickly in all possible bike sharing locations.

 The popular rental sites, Gravelly Point and Roosevelt Island are on the Mount Vernon Trail, a narrow path on which maintaining 6 foot social distancing is not possible.
 Side routes and adjacent trails are also very narrow.
 Together, our data suggests a need for increased public health precautions governing outdoor recreational sites during popular leisure hours, especially given bikesharing was even higher on weekends during the pandemic than during the prior year.

-#### Figure 8.
-Ranking of start stations, pre- and post-COVID
 ![image](https://user-images.githubusercontent.com/70774260/117550102-5cec0580-b00c-11eb-8e40-51a5b32499e6.png)

 ## Testing of our program

 We use method-based unit testing for our data cleaning part as well as the data analysis part.
 We are incorporating our testing into our Jupiter notebook code.
 We focused mostly on assert tests that our data transformation and aggregation in the process of cleaning and preparing the dataset produces the expected results in the final clean dataset.
 Below are a few examples of the tests we performed.
 * We checked that our lat/long information is correctly matched to stations where it was missing (earlier part of the data sample).
 * We recalculated the duration of the trip and made sure it is correctly reflected in our dataset.
-* We used assert statements to make sure the groupby split-apply-combine result was as intended (note that this approach yields no output if the statement is True).
+* We used assert statements to make sure the groupby split-apply-combine result was as intended (note that this approach yields no output if the statement is True) - examples in Figure 9.

-#Figure 9.
-Example of testing with Assert statements
 ![image](https://user-images.githubusercontent.com/70774260/117549451-755a2100-b008-11eb-8d02-80fb248964ce.png)